NASCAR Craftsman Truck Series at Daytona International Speedway

 Pickup truck racing events in the NASCAR Craftsman Truck Series have been held at Daytona International Speedway, in Daytona Beach, Florida during numerous seasons and times of year since 2000.

-The Truck Series does not run restrictor plates, devices used by the Xfinity Series stock cars to reduce horsepower and slow the cars down at Daytona and Talladega.
-However, a "spacer plate" and aerodynamic disadvantages in the trucks compensate for the lack of a restrictor plate.

 Current race

 The Fresh From Florida 250 is the first race of the NASCAR Craftsman Truck Series held annually at Daytona International Speedway.
 It is the Truck Series event of Speedweek – the series of races leading up to the Daytona 500.

-Corey Heim is the defending winner of the event, having won it in 2025.
+Chandler Smith is the defending winner of the event, having won it in 2026.